emiliom/learning-resources/docs/canaryopera/codeofconduct.md

 ### PRIVATE FEEDBACK

-1. Connect with Dr. Christina Bandaragoda in person or private message on Slack
+1. Connect with Dr. Christina Bandaragoda private message on waterhackweek.slack.com

-2. Write de-identified feedback on the Canary Opera feedback loop flip chart in the break area for other participants to see

-3. Deliver anonymous feedback in the private message box under the breakroom flipchart.
+2. Connect with Mary Dumas at dumas.assoc@gmail.com or by private message on waterhackweek.slack.com.
+For confidential or anonymous feedback, email mary@dumas-assoc.com for more details to connect by video or audio private conversation.

 Organizers will review all information to identify those structures, attitudes and behaviors that uphold creativity and science collaboration.

+# REPORTING A VIOLATION
+Harassment and other code of conduct violations reduce the value of OceanHackWeek for everyone.
+If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible to one of the instructors.
+You can make a report either personally or anonymously.
+[Anonymous reports can be made here](https://www.surveymonkey.com/r/VX8ZC38).

 For an informal, neutral, and confidential resource that can help the University community address complaints and/or challenging situations, contact the Office of the Ombud, 206-543-6028. ombuds@uw.edu, www.uw.edu/ombud.
 For individuals who are uncertain about whether they want to pursue a formal complaint, but would like someone to speak to, the Ombud office would be a good place to start and they can assist with navigating the different resources on campus.